MLHale/nebraska-gencyber-modules/restful_api/README.md

 You can see that Littlebits tells us all about how to interact with our `cloudbit` using the API.
 Lets try it out.

 ### Step 3: Getting our API Key
 Secure APIs don't just accept requests and provide responses to anyone.
 APIs use a concept called `least privilege` to allow end-users to only have access to the features they need.
-Since we own the cloudbit, we should have the ability to do anything we want with it, but we might want to prevent other people from abusing and misusing our cloudbit.
+Since we own the `cloudbit`, we should have the ability to do anything we want with it, but we might want to prevent other people from abusing and misusing our cloudbit.

 To ensure that only we can program our cloudbit, Littlebits provides something called an `API Key`.
 This key is a really long alphanumerical string that would be hard to crack.
 Lets find our key, so we can issue commands to our cloudbit.